apache/celix-site/source/support/mailing-list.md

 ## Archives

-You can read the [ASF Mail](http://mail-archives.apache.org/mod_mbox/celix-dev/) or the [Pony Mail](https://lists.apache.org/list.html?dev@celix.apache.org) archives if you are looking for older discussions.
+You can read the [Pony Mail](https://lists.apache.org/list.html?dev@celix.apache.org) archives if you are looking for older discussions.
 There are many other archives out there as well.